 Well, we're spending at record levels.

-Did you hear that question?
+Did you hear that question that Charlie Gibson asked?

-Uh Charlie, would you tell me where in the name of Sam Hill they are allowed to explore in this country?
+Charlie, would you tell me where in the name of Sam Hill they are allowed to explore in this country?

 They're exploring everywhere but here.

-It's like have you seen this story on what they have found in the Sahara Desert?
+It's like, have you seen this story on what they have found in the Sahara Desert?

 Listen to this.